nandotech/nandotech.github.io/content/post/2016-10-25-nancyfx-webapi-dapper.md

     }
 ```

 This way any other service or repository we may need to create simply needs a constructor accepting `IDbConnectionProvider` and it will have access to the correct `IDbConnection` instance.
-That said, we must add the following line to our `Bootstrapper`
+Would also save having to update a bunch of different locations if the variable or connection  type were changed.
+That said, we must add the following line to our `Bootstrapper`.

 ```csharp
 container.Register<IDbConnectionProvider, DbConnectionProvider>();